ansible/ansible-ui/docs/DEVELOPMENT.md

 | /frontend/controller   | The source code for the controller UI.                |
 | /frontend/hub          | The source code for the hub UI.                       |
 | /frontend/event-driven | The source code for the event driven architecture UI. |

+Under each one of these, the directory structure should match the use navigation that is shown in the UI.

+> Example: /frontend/controller/access/users